Jeremy-Bosire/alx-zero_day/0x03-git/README.md

 Hi,
-This directory contains git projects.
+This directory contains git projects that have been edited from different branches.